captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
-You tempt me -- but no...
-So… Ay!
+You tempt me—but no…So… Ay!
 I’m eating all your cookies!

 ---